ape-escape2/ape-escape2.github.io/README.md

 ## [2.
 Python + SQL + PowerBi: Restaurant Sales Dashboard](powerbi.page.md)

-A Sales Dashboard for my Restaurant
+A Sales Dashboard for my Restaurant.

 ![lagambapreview](screenshots/dashboard.PNG)

 ## [3.
 SQL + QGIS: US Election map](election.page.md)

-A Sales Dashboard for my Restaurant
+A map showing all counties that flipped from the 2016 to the 2020 elections.
+Data aggregated using SQL.
+Map created with QGIS.

 ![election](screenshots/flip_map1.png)